 These are often large choirs which put on several concerts through the year, sometimes with an orchestra, and they may perform concert works like Mozart’s Requiem or Handel’s Messiah.

 If you like religious music, singing in church might appeal to you.
-Many church choirs do traditional sacred music — listen to Choral Evensong on Radio 3 for examples of beautiful church singing.
-Other churches prefer a Gospel style of music, which goes with more of a swing!
+Many church choirs do traditional sacred music — listen to Choral Evensong on Radio 3 for examples of beautiful traditional church singing.
+If you prefer more of a swing, other churches prefer a Gospel style of music!

 There is now a wider range of choirs than ever before – gospel, rock, church, barbershop, beatbox – so you don’t have to go to church if you don’t want to!
 You can find choirs who do popular chart hits arranged for choir, songs from the shows, or traditional folk music.
 There are Welsh-language choirs, Gaelic singing groups… something for everyone!